 Index vs funds – suitability and usage

-The Midcap 150, in a nutshell, has the ability to deliver better returns than most active mid-cap funds but is more volatile and can fall more.
+The Nifty Midcap Index Fund (Midcap 150), in a nutshell, has the ability to deliver better returns than most active mid-cap funds but is more volatile and can fall more.
 So who should use the fund and how?

 - For passive-only investors who want to build a portfolio using a variety of indices, the Midcap 150 is a good fit.
 The index offers exposure to the entire mid-cap range.
 It can be paired with large-cap indices such as the Nifty 50 or the Nifty 100 for a diversified portfolio.
 However, if your portfolio also contains the Nifty Next 50, note that your portfolio volatility is already going to be high.
 In such a case, allocate a smaller share to the Midcap 150.